agelmore/agelmore.github.io/_posts/2015-10-11-Read-count-normalization.md

 The CONCOCT software which I used last fall has a pipeline to validate purity of clusters using single copy core genes.
 The program uses a list of 36 COGs that are present only one time in at least 97% of the genomes on NCBI.
 I figured that these would be good candidates for normalization as the copy number of these genes should indicate the number of strains in the sample.

-I'm going to try to adapt the scripts from the CONCOCT pipeline to create a table with the number of COGs in my sample.
+I'm going to try to adapt the scripts from the CONCOCT pipeline to create a table with the number of COGs in my pangenome.

 ~~~~
 #have to change the fasta names to only include gi reference name and not the comments